longfeiCA/longfeica.github.io/_posts/2025-06-09-Linux-Passwords.md

 A modern GPU or GPU may calculate 1 billion hashes per second.
 Even with a salt, the hacker can try 1 billion possible passwords for a user per second (using a fast hashing algorithm).

-However, if we adjust the work factor in a slow hashing algorithm so that one hash costs 0.25 second for a single core CPU, the hacker with a modern GPU (let'say, it has 2000 times more computing power than a single CPU).
-It can only try 2000*4 = 8000 passwords per second.
+However, if we adjust the work factor in a slow hashing algorithm so that one hash costs 0.25 second for a single core CPU, the hacker with a modern GPU (let's say, it has 2000 times more computing power than a single CPU) can only try 2000*4 = 8000 passwords per second.
 In order to try 1 billion passwords, it will take 1B/8kps = 125000 seconds = 34.7 hours!
 This is the computing time for a single user with no guarantee that a match will be found.

 With an unnoticeable 0.25 second delay each time the user logs in, the hacker's computing time surged from 1 second to 34.7 hours.